litmusverse/license-testing/README.md

-# license-testing
+# License Testing

-A simple R package for testing licenses
+A simple R package for testing licenses.
+This package has multiple licenses.